Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Charge cards (Personal Gold, Platinum, and Centurion; Business Gold, Gold Rewards, Platinum, and Centurion) also earn 2x points and extra benefits with “The Hotel Collection.”

-The Business Platinum Card also gives you 50% of your points back when you use them to book first or business class tickets on any airline with the Amex Travel website, or when you book economy class tickets on one airline of your choice each year.
+The Business Platinum® Card also gives you 35% of your points back when you use them to book first or business class tickets on all airlines available through American Express Travel, or when you book economy class tickets on one airline of your choice each year.

 The fastest way to rack up Membership Rewards points is to take advantage of big introductory bonus offers for opening a new Amex Membership Rewards card account.

 Amex lets you earn one bonus per card in your lifetime, so try to open cards when the offers are big.

 You can get a fresh bonus for every different type of Amex card you open, so you could for example earn separate bonuses from the Amex Everyday, Amex Premier Rewards Gold, and Amex Business Gold Rewards cards.
 That’s a great way to rack up hundreds of thousands of Membership Rewards points.